oap-project/gazelle_plugin/README.md

 * Orc Data Adaptor
 Orc is another popular data format.
 We also designed the compatible layer to allow user to create index directly on top of Orc data.
 With the Orc reader we implemented, query over indexed Orc data is also accelerated.
 * Compatible with multiple versions of spark
-OAP is currently compatible with spark2.1, spark2.2 or spark 2.3.

 ## Configurations and Performance Tuning